Effie Lee Morris: Education and personal life

 Morris grew up in segregated Richmond, Virginia.
-At the age of eight, she moved with her family to Cleveland, Ohio, where her father was head chef with the Chesapeake and Ohio Railroad Company.
+At the age of eight, she moved with her family to Cleveland, Ohio, where her father was head chef with the Chesapeake and Ohio Railway.
 Morris and her sister were among only a few African-Ameirican students at their elementary school in Cleveland.
-Reading was a part of Morris’s life from an early age.
+Reading was a part of Morris's life from an early age.
 After discovering her local Mount Pleasant branch of the Cleveland Public Library, she delighted in playing librarian by organizing her books on the front porch.

 Morris was valedictorian at John Adams High School and won a scholarship to the University of Chicago, where she studied for three years.
-She returned home to Cleveland after her father fell ill and finished her undergraduate career at Western Reserve University (now called Case Western Reserve University), from which she received two bachelor’s degrees: one in Social Sciences, and another in Library Science.
+She returned home to Cleveland after her father fell ill and finished her undergraduate career at Western Reserve University (now called Case Western Reserve University), from which she received two bachelor's degrees: one in Social Sciences, and another in Library Science.
 She studied under Harriet Long, who specialized in training children's librarians.
 Morris returned to Case Western for graduate school, earning her Master of Science in Library Science in 1956.
-Her thesis was titled “A Mid-Century Survey of the Presentation of the American Negro in Literature for Children Published in the United States between 1700 and 1950.”
+Her thesis was titled "A Mid-Century Survey of the Presentation of the American Negro in Literature for Children Published in the United States between 1700 and 1950."

 Morris married Leonard Virgil Jones in Honolulu, Hawai’i on August 25, 1971.
 At the time of their marriage, Jones was Assistant Vice President of Fidelity Savings and Loan Association.
 A graduate of University of California, Berkeley, Jones played football for coach Pappy Waldorf.
 Jones remained active at Berkeley, serving as a trustee of the Cal Athletic Foundation and a director of the Cal Alumni Association.

-Morris always wore a pendant of an owl, which was her personal symbol of excellence and a reference to The Three Owls column written by New York Public Library children’s librarian Anne Carroll Moore.
-The column was the first series of children’s book reviews to be published by the New York Herald Tribune.
-Moore’s three owls represent the author, illustrator, and critic; Moore’s fourth owl represents the reader.
+Morris always wore a pendant of an owl, which was her personal symbol of excellence and a reference to The Three Owls column written by New York Public Library children's librarian Anne Carroll Moore.
+The column was the first series of children's book reviews to be published by the New York Herald Tribune.
+Moore's three owls represent the author, illustrator, and critic; Moore's fourth owl represents the reader.

 Career

 Cleveland Public Library (1945-1955)

-Morris’s library career began during college at the Cleveland Public Library, where she worked in a branch serving a majority African American community.
+Morris's library career began during college at the Cleveland Public Library, where she worked in a branch serving a majority African American community.
 She focused on literacy for African American children and children in low-income urban areas.
-She established the library’s first Negro History Week celebration for children, for which she developed the programming and suggested reading list.
+She established the library's first Negro History Week celebration for children, for which she developed the programming and suggested reading list.